Shared Decision Making Solutions and Services to Guide Individuals to Select Their Own Best Healthcare Options

-Health Dialog’s library of shared decision making videos, print, and online materials covers 38 titles, including topics such as managing chronic back pain and diabetes, and treatment choices for prostate cancer and hip osteoarthritis.
+Health Dialog’s library of shared decision making videos, print, and online materials cover topics such as managing chronic back pain and diabetes, and treatment choices for prostate cancer and hip osteoarthritis.

-Health Dialog decision aids are based on current medical research and provide information in easy to understand language and visuals.
+These decision aids are based on current medical research and provide information in easy-to-understand language and visuals.
 Each video features real patients explaining how and why they made their treatments decisions.
-All our decision aids are regularly reviewed and revised for clinical accuracy by Harvard Medical School doctors.
+All of our decision aids are regularly reviewed and revised for clinical accuracy by Harvard Medical School doctors.

 To learn more about our shared decision making content, check out the sample clips below.